 Social Media Presence

-Now that we’ve established how social media can act as SEO too, we can not rule out how well social media works in respect to improve your online reputation.
+Now that we’ve established how social media can act as SEO too, we can not rule out how well social media works with respect to improve your online reputation.
 And your online presence determines how people may reach out to you and this social engagement is super important when it comes to SEO.
 Social media helps with making connections too.

 “If more people engage that’s a clear sign that their algorithm is showing this right content; if not, their systems will audition other content instead to find something that generates that interest.” – Moz